sfragata/DockerClient/README.md

 # DockerClient
 A java client to access docker process rest api

+The default constructor connects to local docker (unix:///var/run/docker.sock)

-To use that project you must first enable the TCP/IP
+If you want to connect to a remote docker (http) you must first enable the TCP/IP

 Add the line below on */etc/default/docker*
 ```